 39. To avoid conflict among his sons, he divided his empire among them in his will.
 The new Khan, Ögedei, expanded the Mongolian Empire further.

-40. Today, Genghis Khan is very popular in Mongolia, with his face appearing on bank-notes and a number of consumer products.
+40. Today, Genghis Khan is very popular in Mongolia, with his face appearing on bank notes and several consumer products.
 He is regarded as the father of the Mongols.

 Mr Kairo on December 30, 2019: